Advancing Clark Excellence: A Pre-Orientation Program for First-Generation College Students and Students of Color

 How many students are selected for ACE, and how do I apply?

 Approximately 25 students are selected to participate, so apply early!
-Applications should be submitted by 11:59 p.m.
-EST on Friday, May 28, 2021.
+Applications will be accepted on a rolling basis until all spots are filled.

 Who do I contact if I have questions?